cmcqueen/cobs-python/doc/source/cobsr-intro.rst

 sort of byte distributions more favourably avoid the +1 byte in the COBS/R encoding.

-    *   Since a zero in the final byte definitely adds a +1 overhead, a low probability of a zero for the final byte is favourable.
+    *   For all bytes except the final one, a higher probability of a zero byte value is more favourable.
-    *   A higher probability of a zero byte value is favourable for all bytes except the last one.
-    *   For byte values other than zero, a byte distribution with a higher probability of high-value bytes is favourable.
+    *   For the final byte of the message, a probability distribution that favours high byte values is more favourable.

 If the byte distribution of a communication protocol is known in advance, it may be possible and worthwhile to pre-process the data bytes before COBS/R encoding, to reduce the average size of the COBS/R encoded data.
 For example, possible byte manipulations may be:

-    *   Negate every byte.
-This swaps the distribution of high- and low- value bytes, without affecting the zero byte itself.
-    *   XOR every byte with a fixed value.
+    *   If a particular byte value is statistically common, XOR every byte of the message (except the last byte) with that byte value.
+    *   Add an offset to the final byte value, or negate the final byte value, to shift the distribution to favour high byte values.

-Of course after decoding, the data would have to be post-processed to reverse the effects of the encoding pre-processing step.
+Of course after decoding, the data would have to be post-processed to reverse the effects of any encoding pre-processing step.